rng-guy/NFSMWBartender/README.md

 * the global cop-spawn limit for how many cops in total may chase you at any given time,
 * how quickly (if at all) cops flee a pursuit if they don't belong to the Heat level,
 * what vehicles (any amount, with counts and chances) may spawn to chase and search for you,
-* what vehicles (same liberties as above) may spawn in regular roadblocks,
+* what vehicles (same liberties as above) may spawn in non-Strategy roadblocks,
 * what vehicles (ditto) may spawn as pre-generated cops in scripted events,
 * what vehicles (without counts) may spawn as free patrols when there is no active pursuit,
 * what vehicle spawns in place of the regular helicopter, and